Practice Points

 Approximately 15% of people with MS have primary progressive MS, where MS symptoms progressively worsen from onset, with no periods of remission.1,8 Secondary or primary progressive disease is further defined as progression with or without disease activity, which is characterized by progression of symptoms with or without worsening of disease activity as seen by magnetic resonance imaging or clinical activities, such as relapses.7 A higher proportion of patients with SPMS than with RRMS report impairments and difficulties in physical domains (eg, walking, gait and balance, muscle spasm, bladder dysfunction), cognitive domains (eg, attention and processing speed, executive function, memory), and other domains (eg, fatigue, numbness).11,12 Also, SPMS has a greater negative effect on patients’ working and everyday activities than does RRMS.11

-Disease progression is associated with increasing disability and is historically quantified in MS by the Expanded Disability Status Scale (EDSS) (FIGURE 1).
+Disease progression is associated with increasing disability and is historically quantified in MS by the Expanded Disability Status Scale (EDSS) (Figure 1).
 The EDSS score ranges from 0 (no disability) to 10 (death due to MS) and is based on 8 functional systems with an emphasis on ambulation.13

-Although disease-modifying therapies (DMTs) are available for MS to delay disability progression and reduce relapses (FIGURE 2), as the disease progresses, symptomatic treatment becomes increasingly important, particularly for SPMS and primary progressive MS. An interdisciplinary approach is required to ensure that people with MS receive supportive therapy for the entire range of symptoms they experience.
+Although disease-modifying therapies (DMTs) are available for MS to delay disability progression and reduce relapses (Figure 2), as the disease progresses, symptomatic treatment becomes increasingly important, particularly for SPMS and primary progressive MS. An interdisciplinary approach is required to ensure that people with MS receive supportive therapy for the entire range of symptoms they experience.
 Indeed, 33% to 80% of patients with MS seek complementary and alternative therapies as part of their care.14 Supportive therapies may include PT, occupational therapy, social services, psychological therapies, speech and language therapy, dietetics, MT, and other creative arts therapies.

 Among supportive therapies, PT is likely the most widely used rehabilitation therapy,15 and it is important for people with MS of all levels of function.
 It encompasses the use of physical methods, such as exercise and neurofacilitation, to improve or maintain patients’ movement, strength, endurance, and flexibility.
 Physical therapists can also help patients develop compensatory strategies to improve their physical function and health-related quality of life (HRQOL).
 Interventions for PT include safe, functional exercise programs, specialized training with assistive aids, and prevention of secondary complications caused by decreased mobility.